zeroc-ice/ice/java/BuildInstructions.md

 ### JGoodies

-The graphical IceGrid administrative tool uses the JGoodies libraries Forms, and Looks.
+The IceGrid GUI tool uses the JGoodies libraries Forms and Looks.
 The following versions were tested:

     JGoodies Forms 1.9.0
     JGoodies Looks 2.7.0